 Psycho Pass: Mandatory Happiness

 We all used to love a good bedtime story growing up and I guess that’s why so many of us still love to read late at night in bed.
 For many, books have been dropped in favour of using a Kindle or similar e-reader but when it comes to the Vita I’d turn to a good visual novel and there are many better than the futuristic detective story Psycho Pass: Mandatory Happiness.
-The only downside to this game is that it helps if you’ve seen the anime series prior to playing the game, but that just gives you an excuse to watch that too.
+I read on https://www.winnersodds.com/matched-bets-review/ that it helps if you’ve seen the anime series prior to playing the game.
+I like to think of that as an excuse to watch it or rewatch it if you’re about to play the game.

 Final Fantasy X